TomasKralCZ/rusterizer/Readme.md

 # Rusterizer
-A rewrite of a software rasterizer I created as a part of a Computer graphics class at University of Hradec Králové. \
+A rewrite of a software rasterizer I created as a part of a Computer graphics class at University of Hradec Králové.
-The original was implemented in Java.

 # Build
 Requires nightly compiler due to me using the handy `array_chunks` feature.